joe-bookwood/inbound-ra-example/README.md

 ## Build and use it
 Start the wildfly 10.1.0 application server and go in the top level folder and execute `mvn install`.
 The next step is to deploy the resource adapter.

+### Use it inside the ear archive (current)
+If in the `pom.xml` of the ear module the _excluded_ element is set to false in the rar module block, the rar archive is included in the ear. in this case the deployment is very simple.
+In the ear module execute `mvn -X wildfly:deploy` and the ear is deployed to a local running Wildfly.

+### Use it as RA outside the ear
 Go in the tcp-eis folder and execute
 `mvn -X clean install rar:rar wildfly:deploy`.
 It should run without problems.

 Execute in the home folder of the wildfly 10.1.0 application server